Waiting List Policies

 - Waiting List Ranking: Available apartments are offered in order of the appropriate Placement list on a first-come, first-served basis.
-An applicant’s placement on the appropriate waiting list is solely based on when their application is received in the Housing Office excepting that, if an apartment becomes available after the beginning of a semester, the apartment will be offered to the first applicant who communicates their ability to accept the apartment at that time (i.e., if an apartment becomes vacant the second week of Fall/Spring classes and someone has turned in an application the week before and stated that they were still looking for a place to live, that person would be contacted first).
+An applicant’s placement on the appropriate waiting list is solely based on when their application is receivedexcepting that, if an apartment becomes available after the beginning of a semester, the apartment will be offered to the first applicant who communicates their ability to accept the apartment at that time (i.e., if an apartment becomes vacant the second week of Fall/Spring classes and someone has turned in an application the week before and stated that they were still looking for a place to live, that person would be contacted first).

 - Acceptance Status: Applicants must be fully accepted to DTS in order to be placed on any waiting list.
 International students who still need to prove their finances are not considered to be fully accepted students and will not be placed on the appropriate waiting list until they have been cleared by the International Students Department.

-- Lease Term Requirements: All leases are for a one-year period with the possible the first lease which may vary in length all subsequent leases begin the 1st day of June (Swiss) or July (Washington) and end on the last day of May (Swiss) or June (Washington).
-Students who plan to move out less than the term of the lease (due to graduation, marriage, etc.).
-Such leases may only eligible if the lease understands that he or she will continue to be responsible for the cost of the entire lease unless a replacement resident becomes available to replaare not eligible to live in the apartments.
+- Lease Term Requirements: All Swiss Tower leases are for a one-year period with the exception of the first lease which may vary in length depending on move-in date.
+All subsequent leases begin the 1st day of July and end on the last day of June.
+Students who plan to move out less than the term of the lease (due to graduation, marriage, etc.) may only eligible if the leasee understands that he or she will continue to be responsible for the cost of the entire lease unless a replacement resident becomes available or if the student becomes no longer eligible to live in the apartments.
 For example, students graduating in December or Winter Intersession may not move in during the Summer/Fall prior; students graduating in May or Summer may not move in during the Winter/Spring prior.
 The only exception to this rule would occur if there happened to be an empty apartment with no completely eligible applicant.